Trump pushes Big Corn and Oil to break biofuels deadlock

 Trump has arranged a series of talks between Big Corn and Big Oil since late last year amid rising concern in the White House over the U.S. Renewable Fuel Standard (RFS), a law requiring refiners to mix biofuels such as corn-based ethanol into their fuel.

 The decade-old policy was intended to help farmers and reduce petroleum imports but has increasingly divided farmers and energy companies - two of Trump’s most important constituencies.
-A refining company in the key electoral state of Pennsylvania in January blamed the RFS for its bankruptcy.
+Refining company PES in the key electoral state of Pennsylvania in January blamed the RFS for its bankruptcy.

 A source who attended Thursday’s meeting at the White House said Trump told the gathering of lawmakers and corporate executives that he supports a proposal from the refining industry to cap the price of biofuels blending credits that refiners must acquire to comply with the RFS.